ornladios/ADIOS2/ReadMe.md

 # ADIOS 2 : The Adaptable Input Output System version 2
-This is v2.4.0-rc1 of the ADIOS 2: The Adaptable Input/Output (I/O) System, ADIOS 2 is developed as part of the United States Department of Energy's Exascale Computing Program.
+This is ADIOS 2: The Adaptable Input/Output (I/O) System, ADIOS 2 is developed as part of the United States Department of Energy's Exascale Computing Program.

 ADIOS 2 is a framework designed for scientific data I/O to publish and subscribe (put/get) data when and where required.

 ADIOS 2 would Transport and Transform your data as groups of self-describing variables and attributes across different media (file, wide-area-network, memory-to-memory, etc.) using a common application programming interface (API) for all transport modes.
-ADIOS 2 uses range from HPC supercomputers to personal computers and cloud based applications.
+ADIOS 2 uses range from high-performance supercomputers to personal computers and cloud based applications.

 ADIOS 2 focuses on: